xxyzzzq/quex/doc/source/quex-syntax/patterns/re-context-free.rst

+.. _sec:re-context-free:

 Context Free Regular Expressions
 ==================================

-Context free regular expressions match *taken by itself* against an input independent on what comes before or after it.
-Context-free-ness in itself means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.
+Context free regular expressions match  against an input independent on what comes before or after it.
+Context-free-ness means, for example, that the regular expression ``for`` will match against the letter sequence `f`, `o`, and `r` independent of what comes before or after it.
 Pre- and post-context for pattern matching are explained in the subsequent section.

 .. describe:: x